 Once the sauce has cooked down a bit, taste it for salt and pepper.
 It’ll probably need a good pinch of both.

-This stuff can go on pretty much anything on the grill.
+This Apricot BBQ sauce can go on pretty much anything on the grill.

 I made some chicken wings one day and tossed them in this sauce.
 They were delicious.